Yasin-13/CCTV-based-crime-violence-detection/README.md

 🚀 **CCTV CRIME DETECTION**

-This project is brought to you by YAAR.
+This project is brought to you by Team YAAR.
 Special thanks to the following contributors for their valuable contributions:

 - Mohamed Yasin -> https://github.com/yasin-coder.
 - Aryan Deshmukh